Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_Alicia.md

 I like the idea for the project.
 It would be interesting to see how someone might control a conversation.
 Examining how many utterances a speakers has and how many times they interrupt or are interrupted by another speaker would be interesting.

 Your dataframes look nice and well organized.

+#### Katherine's Visit, 11/21/2017
+- I thought that you did a really good job organizing your data frames.
+I think that the data that I'm working with is somewhat similar to yours, so it was good to see other ways to organize and present spoken data/conversations.
+- I don't really know anything about discourse analysis, so I feel that I don't have many suggestions I can make.
+I think that using the roles of the speakers as a basis for comparison is a great idea, though.
+Maybe you could see how the conversations change when certain people are participating.
+For example, you could see if the conversations differ when callers are involved.
+Does the conversation become more informal, or more friendly/light-hearted (indicated by nonverbal cues, like laughter) when callers are brought onto these shows?